 21. Do nothing

-My husband is very good in this, I am not.
+My husband is very good at this, I am not.
 Definitely something I should practice more.
+Maybe I would do well if I just go sit in the warming sun. 🙂

 22. Go to the movie